Bipolar Disorder

 Recommended Books

-The book links on this page are Amazon Associate links; if you choose to make a purchase through them, I may earn a small commission which I use to fund my low-cost counselling resource lists.
-Your support is greatly appreciated.
+The book links on this page are Amazon Associate links; if you choose to make a purchase through them, I may earn a small commission, at no cost to you, which goes towards funding my public low-cost counselling resource lists.
+Your support means so much.
+Thank you!

-An Unquiet Mind: A Memoir of Moods and Madness by Kay Redfield Jamison (1995)
+An Unquiet Mind: A Memoir of Moods and Madness

 A personal account of bipolar disorder; the author is also a clinical psychologist.